Table of Contents

 A No; if you are applying for consecutive programs, please fill out the Program Information section of the application accordingly, providing information from all programs you will participate in.
 You will, however, need to submit 2 deposits of $200 each.

-A Application materials may arrive separately (and in any order) and do not have to be sent altogether.
+A Application materials may arrive separately (and in any order) and do not have to be sent all together.
 However, your application will not be evaluated until all materials have been received.

 A Yes.
 We must receive an official transcript from your home university.
 We cannot accept unofficial or student generated transcripts.